Advertisement

 Exercise is one of the most effective non-pharmacological treatments for anxiety.
 Since anxiety is a major cause of insomnia, this indirect effect can be powerful.

-— Sleep Foundation, 2023
+— Based on findings from the Sleep Foundation, 2023

 Effects on Sleep Architecture